Gabouin/gabin.cloud/README.md

 ## About the Project

 **gabintavernier.com** is my personal website, where I share my hardware projects, my analog photography and (soon) my blog/newsletter.
-Everything is written by hand: no framework, no build step, just HTML, CSS and a few lines of JS.
+Everything is written by hand: no framework, no build step, just HTML and CSS.

 ### Features

-- **Animated boxes** on the home page that reveal my pictures and projects on hover (tap on mobile)
+- **Animated boxes** on the home page that reveal my pictures and projects on hover
-- **Analog photography gallery** shot on film, on Réunion Island and elsewhere
+- **Analog photography gallery** shot on film, on Reunion Island and elsewhere
-- **Newsletter subscription** powered by Buttondown
+- **Newsletter subscription** powered by Buttondown (I lowk got my acc suspended but will be up soon)
 - **Page ring webring** in the footer to discover other Hack Clubbers' websites
 - **88x31 badge** because a personal website without one is not a real personal website
 - **Fully responsive** layout, from desktop grids to stacked mobile views